-Biography of Dr. Robert (Bob) Brent Thirsk
+Biography of Dr. Robert (Bob) Thirsk

 Bob is a strong promoter of a Canadian economy based upon exploration and innovation.
 He encourages young Canadians to build their dreams upon a solid educational foundation and advanced skills.
 He works with educational specialists in Canada to develop space-related curriculum for grade school students.
 Initiatives such as Space for Species, Tomatosphere and From Blue To Red have allowed millions of young Canadians to experience the thrill of scientific discovery.